Rapper Drakeo stabbed to death at LA music festival | DW | 20.12.2021

 Caldwell emerged on the scene in 2015, with many of his recordings receiving critical acclaim.

-In 2017 he was arrested for a weapons offense and in 2018 for murder in connection with the death of a 24-year-old man.
-Drakeo spent several years in prison on these charges.
+He was arrested for a weapons offense in 2017, and a year later for murder in connection with the death of a 24-year-old man.
+He spent several years in prison on these charges.

 In 2019, he was acquitted but then charged with criminal gang conspiracy.
 He agreed to a plea bargain and was released from prison in 2020.

-While still behind bars, he released the album "Thank You for Using GTL," a reference to the company that controls phone service in prison.
+While still behind bars, Drakeo released the album "Thank You for Using GTL," a reference to the company that controls phone service in prison.

 On the album, he raps to his producer via the prison phone line.